 Should I Give Potential Vendors Trial Runs?

-But all the stress from the trial period might be worth having no stress at all when the time comes to figure out contractual terms because the vendor already knows you are reliable.
+But all the stress from the trial period might be worth having no stress when the time comes to figure out contractual terms because the vendor already knows you are reliable.
 And it’s a lot easier to grow a partnership when you don’t have to question whether or not you are being ripped off.
 Even companies that don’t use vendors have had positive experiences with trial runs.
-A marketing agency, for example, might begin courtship by showing the potential partner everything their current marketing team is doing wrong, completely free of charge.
+For example, a marketing agency might begin courtship by showing the potential partner everything their current marketing team is doing wrong, completely free of charge.
 The potential partner sees the agency’s dedication while becoming more educated about what goes into an effective marketing campaign.

 How Often Should I Communicate with Vendors?